-Take the Red Bull F1 and various other motorsport teams.
+Take the Red Bull F1 team and various other motorsport teams.
 Their team name is a sponsorship for themselves, as the team is owned by the giant drinks company.
-Thus, their success might help to associate their drinks with success, which drives customers to the stores to buy their energy drinks.
+So, their success might help to associate their drinks with success, which drives customers to the stores to buy their energy drinks.

-But these different tiers of sponsorship illustrate the kinds of involvement and audiences that are required for each one to be worth it to both parties.
-The sponsor hopes to see a return on investment, and the team hopes to gain money to invest in their future, in order to drive their own success and in turn help out the sponsor too.
+But these different tiers of sponsorship illustrate the kinds of involvement and audiences that are required for each one to be worth it for both parties.
+The sponsor hopes to see a return on their investment, and the team hopes to gain money to invest in their future, in order to drive their own success and in turn help out the sponsor too.

-Sponsorships At The Lower Levels
+Sponsorships At The Lower Levels Of Racing

 So, now that you know why you would want to sponsor a race car team, and what kinds of sponsorships there are, it is time to look at the costs.
-First, let uslook at the lower level ones.
+First, let us look at the lower level ones.
 These are the kinds of sponsorships that hope to bring a return on investment through the general market, at the smallest cost upfront.

 The Bottom End

-Prize money is a good measure for this, but anything recognized at a national level is usually where you will find sponsorships costing from a few thousand dollars and up.
-Really small teams might not even ask for any money, but instead may just ask you to provide the team with equipment, clothing or even food and drink, depending on the nature of your business.
+Prize money is a good measure for this, but anything recognized at a national level is usually where you will find sponsorships costing anywhere from a few thousand dollars and up.
+Really small teams might not even ask for any money, but instead may just ask you to provide the team with equipment, clothing, or even food and drink, depending on the nature of your business.

 This kind of sponsorship exists in all levels of motorsport, with some teams in higher up series working with sponsors using their equipment or have them supply the uniforms and driving suits.
 But this is very popular down in the lower ranks too, and it’s not just your local race team that might offer you an easy road into sponsoring race cars.

 The Scottish Rally Championship is one example of an internationally recognized event that offers some good sponsorship opportunities for businesses with smaller budgets.
-One driver, Garry Pearson, notes on his website that you can sponsor his car for as little as £1000.
+One driver, Garry Pearson, notes on his website that you can sponsor his car for as little as £1,000.
 He offers various packages above that, all of which come with various different benefits for the sponsor.

-Higher Level Sponsorships
+Higher Level Racing Sponsorships

-If you are a business that is looking to put your brand on the most visible parts of the fastest cars in the world, you are most likely looking at the motorsports that are televised every weekend.
+If you are a business that is looking to put your brand on the most visible parts of the fastest cars in the world, you are most likely looking at motorsports that are televised every weekend.
 These are the races that are shown to hundreds of thousands if not millions of fans week in, week out.
-This is where the return on investment can really be huge, but you need a lot of money to start.
+This is where the return on investment can be huge, but you need a lot of money to start.